Shashanksr6694/Kubernetes/README.md

 [root@master ~]# kubeadm init --pod-network-cidr=192.168.0.0/16 --apiserver-advertise-address=0.0.0.0   --apiserver-cert-extra-sans=publicip,privateip,serviceip
 ```

-### Use the output of above command and paste on all the worker nodes
+### Use the output of above command and paste on all the worker nodes to join the worker nodes in the cluster
 ```
 [root@master ~]# kubeadm join 192.168.122.1:6443 --token 75ns2m.3p3zfeypoles00ex  --discovery-token-ca-cert-hash sha256:0b98dfae74f00384d456704f494ef92b22cafe96852e935565ca8133b674fce6
 ```